henrylukito/db2/README.md

 # db2

-Python script to help manage a folder of YAML files as a (graph) database.
-The data from YAML files can be loaded as Python objects, and editing these objects also updates the files.
+Python module to help manage a folder of YAML files as a (graph) database.
+The data from YAML files can be loaded into dictionary objects, and editing these dict objects with provided functions also updates the YAML files.

-## How to create the folder with starting files
+## How to create new database

 Call `load(dbname)`.
-A folder named `dbname` will be created on current working directory if not already created, together with some starting directories and files, and the database will also be 'loaded' (below).
+A folder named `dbname` will be created on current working directory if not already created, together with some starting subfolders and files.
+The database will also be 'loaded' (below).

-## Load objects from files
+## How to load dict objects from YAML files

 Also call `load(dbname)`.
 This module's dict objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data in files.

+## How to save dict objects to YAML files

+After you load the database, any call to provided functions such as `setnode`, `setnodeprop`, `remnode` etc will save changes to YAML files as needed.

 ## What is col?